6 mins read

 • A significant proportion of medical device purchase decisions are centralized.
 When dealing with Group Purchasing Organizations (GPOs) and Integrated Delivery Networks (IDNs), tracing the entire network of multiple HCPs, product accounts, and the corresponding relations comes with its challenges.
 This complex macro environment, with a series of third-party data sources, leads to inaccurate, incomplete, and delayed data.

-• Medical device product portfolios often consist of several parent-child account relationships.
+• Medical device product sales portfolios often consist of several parent-child account relationships.
 The corresponding Stock Keeping Units (SKUs) for each product type make data views even more complicated to understand and analyze.

 Harmonizing stubborn unstructured data is critical towards informed decision-making.
 When dealing with such complications, medical device companies must focus actively on the way their data is ingested, integrated, and analyzed across all business units.
 Streamlining multiple data sources and standardizing and merging the corresponding datasets into a single source of truth becomes a vital first step.
 It is equally essential to ensure robust governance of data across its management process.